telicent-oss/docker-image-cache-action/README.md

 There are a couple of gotchas that apply here:

-1. If you don't specify a different `temp-path` for each invocation of the action both images will still end up in the default `.images` directory together and both cache keys will contain both images, you **MUST** supply different `temp-path` inputs to cache images independently.
+1. If you don't specify a different `temp-path` for each invocation of the action both images will still end up in the default `.images` directory together and both cache entries will contain both images, you **MUST** supply different `temp-path` inputs to cache images independently.
 2. You **MUST** also restore each image independently, and specify a `temp-path` that matches that used to originally cache the images.
 This is a side-effect of GitHub Actions [Cache Versioning][6] behaviour.